 The «Tarantool brand» comes from the support of a multi-billion-dollar internet / mail / social-network provider, a dozens-of-professionals staff of programmers and support people, a community who believes in open-source BSD licensing, and hundreds of corporations / government bodies using Tarantool products in production already.

 The status of Tarantool’s SQL feature is «release».
-So, it is working now and you can verify that by downloading it and trying all the features, which we will explain in the rest of this document.
+So, it is working now and you can verify that by downloading it and trying all the features, which will be explained in the rest of this document.
 There is also a tutorial.

-Differences from other SQL products: We believe that Tarantool’s SQL conforms to the majority of the listed mandatory requirements of the core SQL:2016 standard, and we enumerate the specific conformance statements in the feature list in a section about «compliance with the official SQL standard».
-We believe that the deviations which most people will find notable are: type checking is less strict, and some data definition options must be done with NoSQL syntax.
+Differences from other SQL products: The Tarantool design requirement is that Tarantool’s SQL conforms to the majority of the listed mandatory requirements of the core SQL:2016 standard, and this will be shown in the specific conformance statements in the feature list in a section about «compliance with the official SQL standard».
+Possibly the deviations which most people will find notable are: type checking is less strict, and some data definition options must be done with NoSQL syntax.

-Differences from other NoSQL products: We have examined attempts by others to paste relatively smaller subsets of SQL onto NoSQL products, and concluded that Tarantool’s SQL has demonstrably more features and capabilities.
-The reason is that we started with a complete code base of a working SQL DBMS and made it work with Tarantool-NoSQL underneath, rather than starting with a NoSQL DBMS and adding syntax to it.
+Differences from other NoSQL products: By examining attempts by others to paste relatively smaller subsets of SQL onto NoSQL products, it should be possible to conclude that Tarantool’s SQL has demonstrably more features and capabilities.
+The reason is that the Tarantool developers started with a complete code base of a working SQL DBMS and made it work with Tarantool-NoSQL underneath, rather than starting with a NoSQL DBMS and adding syntax to it.

 The SQL User Guide explains «How to get Started» and explains the terms and the syntax elements that apply for all SQL statements.